Best Intraday Trading Strategies and Tips for Beginners

 6. Gap and Go Trading Strategy

 In the gap-and-go strategy, your focus should be on stocks with significant price gaps in the open market.
-If the gap is upward, you will look to buy with the expectation that the price will continue rising.
+If the gap is upward, you will look to buy the stocks with the expectation that the price will continue rising.
 Conversely, if the gap is downward, you’ll aim to sell short, anticipating further downside.

 In this strategy, you assume that the momentum behind the gap will persist throughout the trading session.
 Moreover, you will have to place a stop-loss order to limit potential losses if the trade does not go your way.